- The connection between breastfeeding and sexual function

 But not having sex doesn’t mean no intimacy.
 It’s important to keep nurturing your relationship even with a newborn in the house.

 You could try cuddles, a sensual massage or taking a bath or shower together.
 Spending time chatting and laughing can also do wonders for your psych.
+You could also get him to give you a breast massage to help increase your milk supply.

 Before you know it, you might find that you’re in the mood for more after all.